jasdefer/DotnetGraph/README.md

 	where TNode : IHasOutgoingArcs<TArc>, IHasId
 	where TArc : IHasDestination<TNode>, IHasWeight, IHasId;
 ```
-As long as your nodes implement `IHasOutgoingArcs<TArc>` and `IHasId` and your arcs implement `IHasDestination<TNode>`, `IHasWeight` and `IHasId` they can be passed to any shortest path algorithm.
+If your nodes implement `IHasOutgoingArcs<TArc>` and `IHasId` and your arcs implement `IHasDestination<TNode>`, `IHasWeight` and `IHasId` they can be passed to any shortest path algorithm.
-No worries, this maybe looks like a lot, but each interfaces requires a single property:
+No worries, this maybe looks like a lot, but each interface requires a single property:

 ```c#
 public interface IHasId